particle-iot/docs/src/content/en/shared/dev.md

 Compiling Code
 ---
 Before compiling your project, make sure your project files are in a dedicated directory.

+Notes:
-If other files not related to your project are present in the project directory, you may experience errors when trying to compile.
+* If other files not related to your project are present in the project directory, you may experience errors when trying to compile.
+* All the files have to be on the same level (no subdirectories) like [this](http://docs.particle.io/assets/images/ide-include-library.jpg)

 ![Compile button]({{assets}}/images/ide-compile.jpg)